Doremidd/OKTherapy/README.md

 To further improve our app, we would have liked to expand our service to more provinces other than BC.
 We would have also liked a way for therapists to have their own verified accounts that they could then update their profile with similar to how users can for their changing needs, as a therapists might change their methods or specilized fields.

+### List of contributions

+- Julia:

+- Isabella: website design, matches page frontend, redux setup, database connection setup, email generation page

+- Selina: frontend ui + redux + api for profile page, tests for users and therapists api, deployment of website&github actions

+- Aviral: At the start of the project, I did the initial design and implementation of the user questionnaire/form.
+I was also responsible for setting up the Auth0 login feature.
+Towards the peak to end of the project, I worked on coming up with the matching algorithm and improving it for our “above and beyond” target.

 ### User flows/prototypes

 <img width="1351" alt="Screenshot 2024-05-23 at 11 40 55 PM" src="https://github.com/ubc-cpsc455-2024S/project-24_/assets/106799810/a54652d7-8c46-4bbb-90e4-e96997d13fb2">